soferreira/compute-alternatives-to-copy-files-in-ADF/README.md

 You receive data from multiple sources, all landing on your storage account.
 You need to move this from the landing zone to your lake.
 You can use a copy activity to move the data from the landing zone to the lake.
 You can also use a copy activity to move data from one location to another in the lake.
 Copy Activity is a very powerful activity that can be used in many scenarios, it is more useful when you have to move data from one location to another in the lake in bulk.

-An addtion to this use case could be a scenario where data has to be mnoved into a virtual network.
-In such scenarios you will to use either Self Hosted Integration Runtime or Azure Managed Integration Runtime.
+An addtion to this use case could be a scenario where data has to be moved into a virtual network.
+In such scenarios you will have to use either SHIR or Azure Managed VNet Integration Runtime.
 The Azure Integration Runtime is not supported in a virtual network.

 ## Experiment setup